csgf/RobotProxy/docs/index.rst

    # Administrative Settings
    SMTP_HOST=smtp.gmail.com
    SENDER_EMAIL=<Configure the sender e-mail for notification>
-   DEFAULT_EMAIL=<Configure the default e-mail to notify administrator when a robot certificate is going to expire>
+   # Configure a default e-mail to notify the eToken administrator when a robot certificate is going to expire
+   DEFAULT_EMAIL=<Configure the default e-mail for notification>
    EXPIRATION=5

 - Customize the configuration files for the MyProxyServer servlet according to your installation: